1993–94 FC Basel season

 The Fussball Club Basel 1893 1993–94 season was their 101st season since the club's foundation.
-Peter Epting was the club's chairman for the second period.
+Peter Epting was the club's chairman he had taken over in this position at the club's AGM in March.
 FC Basel played their home games in the St. Jakob Stadium.
 Following their relegation in the 1987–88 season this was their sixth season in the second tier of Swiss football.

 Overview

 Pre-season

-Claude Andrey was appointed as new first team trainer.
+Claude Andrey was appointed as new first team head-coach.
 He came from Sion where he had been trainer for the previous six months and he came as replacement for Friedel Rausch who had only been trainer with the club for the previous season.

 A number of players left the club during the off-season.
 Last season's top scorer André Sitek moved on to score his goals for Locarno, another goal scorer Frédéric Chassot returned to Neuchâtel Xamax after his loan period had expired and defender Dirk Lellek transferred to VfB Oldenburg.
 Christian Marcolli and Manfred Wagner both moved on to local rivals to Old Boys and Patrick Rahmen moved on to play for SR Delémont.
 In the other direction Swiss international goalkeeper Stefan Huber transferred in from Lausanne-Sport.
 Two new defender were also transferred in, Andre Meier from Chiasso and Samir Tabakovic from NK Belišće.
 The midfield was stregthend with the signings of Mario Cantaluppi from Grasshopper Club, Sergei Derkach from Dynamo Moscow and Didier Gigon from Lausanne-Sport.
 More notable transfers were those of Swiss international strikers Dario Zuffi and Philippe Hertig who both came from Lugano.
 A number of youngsters were brought up from the youth team including the hopeful local lads Markus Lichtsteiner and Roger Schreiber.